trumpowppc/trumpow/README.md

 TrumPOW introduces an innovative world of meme-inspired cryptocurrency, blending humor with blockchain technology.
 It is created to bring joy, entertainment, and interaction to the crypto community.
 Operating on a decentralized, community-focused ecosystem, TrumPOW seeks to merge the excitement of memes with the advancements of blockchain.

-Unlike all iterations before it, Trumpow is a layer 1 coin.
+Unlike all iterations before it, TrumPOW is a layer 1 coin.
 This means there are no liquidity pools to drain, no blacklisting wallets, and no confusing smart contracts.
 Trumpow is a simple blockchain.

-The TrumPOW software allows anyone to operate a node in the Trumpow blockchain networks and uses the Scrypt hashing method for Proof of Work.
+The TrumPOW software allows anyone to operate a node in the TrumPOW blockchain networks and uses the Scrypt hashing method for Proof of Work.
 It is adapted from Dogecoin Core, Bitcoin Core, and other cryptocurrencies.

-For information about the default fees used on the Trumpow network, please refer to the [fee recommendation](doc/fee-recommendation.md).
+For information about the default fees used on the TrumPOW network, please refer to the [fee recommendation](doc/fee-recommendation.md).

 **Website:** [trumpow.meme](https://trumpow.meme/)

 ## Dogecoin Differences

 Trumpow is a fork of Dogecoin.
-For the sake of familiarity, we will attempt to keep Trumpow similar to Dogecoin.
+For the sake of familiarity, we will attempt to keep TrumPOW similar to Dogecoin.

 Changes: